BEAST-Fitting/beast/docs/install.rst

 Confirming Proper Installation and Run Sample Code
 -----------------------------------------------

-There is a small sample script named `run_beast.py` located in `beast/beast/examples/phat_small` as a quick check to confirm the BEAST installation is working.
+There is a small sample script named 'run_beast.py' located in 'beast/beast/examples/phat_small' as a quick check to confirm the BEAST installation is working.

-In `beast/beast/examples/phat_small`, place a soft link named `beast` pointing two levels up:
+In 'beast/beast/examples/phat_small', place a soft link named 'beast' pointing two levels up:

 ``$ cd beast/beast/examples/phat_small``